 The evidence outlined by the government, which defendant largely does not dispute, suggests that the government has strong evidence that defendant was a participant in the alleged conspiracy.
+Multiple cooperating individuals identified defendant as their source of methamphetamine.
+Through these cooperating individuals alone, some 500 grams of methamphetamine can be attributed directly to defendant and his drug trafficking activity.
 This factor favors detention.